List of Kinnikuman characters: Mayumi Kinniku

-Mayumi Kinniku is Kinnikuman's father and the 57th King of Planet Kinniku.
+Mayumi Kinniku (キン肉真弓, Kinniku Mayumi) is Kinnikuman's father and the 57th King of Planet Kinniku.
 He was also the champion of the ninth and tenth Choujin Olympics.
 His and his wife Sayuri's negligence was what led to Kinnikuman's accidental abandonment at Earth.
 He has a fierce and long-standing rivalry with Harabote Muscle, the chairman of the Choujin committee.
 As a child, he with Harabote had encountered his imprisoned uncle Sadaharu, who encourages him to be a just king.
 Though usually embarrassed by Kinnikuman's stupid behavior, he is also often one of his loudest supporters.
 Occasionally, he provides exposition on the Kinniku clan's tradition and techniques to his son.
 He is usually referred to as Kinniku-Daiō (King Kinniku).
 He is voiced by Kazuhiko Kishino.

 Sayuri Kinniku

 Sayuri Kinniku (キン肉小百合, Kinniku Sayuri) is the mother of Kinnikuman, wife of Mayumi Kinniku, and the 57th Queen of Planet Kinniku.
 She is usually depicted as a typical long-suffering, loving mother character, but she has been known to transform into a violent fan during her son's matches.
 In the manga and first anime she is typically referred to as Mama, but in the Throne Arc anime she is called by her real name.
 In both anime, she was listed in the credits as Queen Kinniku (キン肉王妃, Kinniku Ōhi).
 By Kinnikuman Nisei she has died, leaving Mayumi a widower.
 She is voiced by Nana Yamaguchi (Yōko Matsuoka in Kinnikuman: Scramble for the Throne).